AuroraWright/owocr/README.md

 owocr_config
 ```

-This opens the interface where you can change all the options (it can also be opened from the tray icon).
+This opens the interface where you can change all the options.

+From the terminal window you can pause/unpause with `p` or terminate with `t`/`q`, switch between engines with `s` or the engine-specific keys (from the engine list below).\
+The tray icon can also be used as explained above.\
+All command-line options and their descriptions can be viewed with: `owocr -h`.

 ## Main features